 - Library faculty or staff will retrieve requested materials from the shelves (no more than one box at a time) and will provide folders from a box to the user, for his/her perusal, one at a time.
 Users may not enter the stacks to remove materials.

 - Library faculty or staff must be present while a user is working with the files, and will return folders to the box and the box to the stacks when the user is finished.

 - Users must handle papers with care and make sure that they are returned to the folder in the original order.

 - Notes may be taken in pencil only.
 Ink and colored markers are prohibited.

-- The Archivist will be available for consultation with the user and will accept requests for photocopies of a reasonable number of pages.
+- Library faculty or staff will be available for consultation with the user and will accept requests for photocopies of a reasonable number of pages.
 There are no facilities for self-service photocopying.